-Call (615)-898-4116 to report a problem with the work we have done.
+Call (615) 898-4116 or (615) 904-8443 to report a problem with the work we have done.
 Give us the work order number for your room if you have it.
 Describe what we did or did not do to your satisfaction.

-Complaints about our Workers
+Complaints About Our Workers

-If you feel you were treated in an unprofessional and discourteous way, feel free to provide details to the Facilities Office at MTSU Box 6 or (615)-904-8443.
-Some behavior is covered by discrimination or harassment policies.
-Information is available on how to process informal or formal complaints through your Area Coordinator, the Housing and Residential Life office or the various equity offices at MTSU.
+If you feel that any of our staff treated you in an unprofessional or discourteous manner, feel free to provide details to the Office of Housing & Residential Life Facilities Services office at Box 6 or (615) 904-8443.
+Some behaviors are covered by campus discrimination or harassment policies.
+Information is available on how to process informal or formal complains through your Area Coordinator, the Housing and Residential Life office or the various equity offices at MTSU.
 But it is a two-way street!
-We wish to protect the rights of our employees and others as well, and we will refer abusive behavior by the residents to the Area Coordinators or other appropriate campus offices for review.
+We wish to protect the rights of our employees and others as well, and we will refer abusive behavior by residents to the Area Coordinators or other appropriate campus offices for review.

-Selected Facilities Topics and Services
+Selected Facilities Topics and Services Heating and Air Conditioning